MaartinShz/PLS-Package/README.md

 ## Setup

-To use the package in your environment r.
-You have two solutions.
+To use the package in your environment R. You have two solutions.
 Download the file with extension .tar.gz from the repository then go to your IDE and install the package manually.

 ![install1](https://user-images.githubusercontent.com/43068347/204146389-5f08c16a-0f82-4f6a-a5ab-abc56581eeed.jpg)